 How to sing Blinding Lights

-Analyze your vocal range against The Weeknd's synth-pop hit.
-Get real-time feedback on pitch, timing, and tone.
+Analyze your vocal range against The Weeknd's global hit.
+Get real-time feedback on your high mix, timing, and synth-pop tone.

 Blinding Lights